Houston Cougars football

 The Houston Cougars football program is an NCAA Division I FBS football team that represents the University of Houston.
-The team is commonly referred to as "Houston" or "UH" (spoken as "U of H").
-The UH football program is a member of the Big 12 Conference.
-Since the 2014 season, the Cougars have played their home games on campus at TDECU Stadium, which was built on the site formerly occupied by Robertson Stadium, where they played home games from 1941 to 1950 and from 1997 to 2012.
-Over the history of the program, the Cougars have won eleven conference championships and have had several players elected to the College Football Hall of Fame, including a Heisman Trophy winner.
+The team is commonly referred to as "Houston" or "U of H." The UH football program is a member of the Big 12 Conference.
+Since the 2014 season, the Cougars have played their home games on campus at TDECU Stadium, which was built on the site formerly occupied by Robertson Stadium, where they played home games from 1941 to 1950 and from 1994 to 2012.
+Over the history of the program, the Cougars have won 11 conference championships and have had several players elected to the College Football Hall of Fame, including a Heisman Trophy winner.

 History

 Early history (1946–1961)

 In 1941, Johnny Goyen, then sports editor for The Cougar, and Jack Valenti, president of the sophomore class, began a petition for an official intercollegiate football team at the university.
 The next year, the two called a student body meeting to organize another petition.
 This petition's purpose was to challenge Rice Institute (later known as Rice University) to a football game.
 The Rice Owls were an established program, having played since 1919 as a member of the Southwest Conference.
 In August 1945, the University of Houston announced that the school would field a football team for the first time.
 Following the announcement, the Lone Star Conference, spearheaded by Theron J. Fouts of North Texas and Puny Wilson of Sam Houston State, extended an invitation for Houston to join on October 25, 1945.

 In September 1946, the team became a reality after Harry Fouke, UH's first athletic director, hired successful high school coach Jewell Wallace, and tryouts were held.
 One hundred thirty students showed up, only ten of whom had actually played college football before.
 Many of the married students lived on-campus at a makeshift village for World War II veterans, while some others lived in the university's recreation center in bunks for naval recruits training at UH during the war.
 Prior to joining the Cougars, Wallace served as head coach for San Angelo High School.
 During the spring training for the first team, Goyen and Valenti's petition was finally answered, as Coach Wallace arranged a small practice game between Rice and Houston.
 The meeting was to be at Rice.
 When the team arrived at the field in their practice uniforms, they realized that the game was much more serious.
 Officials were there, and the stadium was full of spectators.
 The game ended with Rice demolishing the Houston Cougars.
 The game had an attendance of 11,000.
 It wouldn't be until 1971 that the Cougars and Owls competed again.